 The Uber driver hourly wage in London is around £13 (after paying the Uber service fee), which is higher than the minimum wage.
 The National Living Wage was £8.91 per hour in April 2021 – this amounts to £400.95 in a 45-hour workweek, so it’s fair to say that a full-time Uber driver could earn more than that (before expenses).

-Below is an estimation of the earnings for an Uber driver who subscribes to a brand new car from Splend.
+Below is an estimation of the earnings for an Uber driver in 2021 who subscribes to a brand new car from Splend.

 Across the UK, Uber pays its drivers 12.07% of their earnings every two weeks, to reflect their right to paid holiday.